Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 After lunch on board the ship, it was time to get in the water and enjoy some excellent snorkelling on the reef at the entrance to Kuiawa village.
 Other guests chose to return to shore and spend more time in the village.

 Afternoon tea was available as guests returned to the vessel and at 1630 Chris gave a presentation on the Kokoda Track and the Pacific War, sketching Japanese and Allied strategies as a context for the particular battles of Milne Bay, Kokoda, and the Buna-Sananada-Gona beachheads, one of our forthcoming destinations.
-The evening’s film screening was a documentary by John Boyle, “Klin Wara: Ultimate Papua New Guinea”, on the extraordinary wealth of PNG’s undersea worlds.
+The evening’s film screening was a documentary by John Boyle, entitled ‘Klin Wara: Ultimate Papua New Guinea‘, on the extraordinary wealth of PNG’s undersea worlds.

 A long cruise through the night brought us to the spectacular fjords of Tufi at sunrise, with the active volcanic peaks of Mount Trafalgar looming behind them.
 The fjords have been created by lava flowing down from these peaks, through which the sea has sculpted fingers of ocean, creating narrow steep-sided gorges.
 By 0800, we were in the Xplorer, heading into one of these fjords opposite Natade.

-Another night time cruise brought us to the beachhead battle sites of Buna and Sanananda, which saw some of the bloodiest fighting of the New Guinea campaigns in World War II.
+Another night time cruise brought us to the beachhead battle sites of Buna and Sanananda, which saw some of the bloodiest fighting of the New Guinea campaigns during World War II.

 A group of early birds ventured out at 0600 to cruise up several of the rivers in the Xplorer in search of other early birds, spotting honeyeater nests and waterbirds along the banks.
 The welcome after breakfast at Mou was amongst the highlights of the trip, with vigorous dances and an enthusiastic community that absolutely delighted in showing us their houses and their lives.

-After lunch, the Xplorer and two zodiacs took us into Eware lagoon, across a “horizontal waterfall” at the lagoon mouth, and then we slowly cruised up several rivers, which seemed much busier with birdlife than they had at dawn.
+After lunch, the Xplorer and two zodiacs took us into Eware lagoon, across a ‘horizontal waterfall’ at the lagoon mouth, before we slowly cruised up several rivers, which seemed much busier with birdlife than they had been at dawn.
 Pre-dinner drinks on the top deck and a barbecue dinner played out against the spectacle of the sun setting over the mountain peaks, and small canoes flitting across the harbour.

 As we stood on the long palm-lined beach, a woven pandanus fence was knocked down to reveal a dance group, which led us into the centre of the village.
-A fine singsing and passage through a small but rich market of local artefacts led to the river, up which many of us travelled on local outrigger canoes.
-The scale and impact of the landslides certainly impressed.
-The day concluded with pre-dinner drinks, dinner and a documentary called “Cultural Encounters in an Ancient World”.
+A fine sing sing and passage through a small but rich market of local artefacts led to the river, up which many of us travelled on local outrigger canoes.
+The scale and impact of the landslides was clearly visable.
+The day concluded with pre-dinner drinks, dinner and a documentary called ‘Cultural Encounters in an Ancient World‘.

 After breakfast, Marysia treated us to a great presentation on the strange habits of the marine life of PNG, including sex-changing clownfish, dolphins playing football with pufferfish, and sea cucumbers hosting pearlfish parties!
 A break for coffee was followed by Captain JB’s introduction to the history of marine navigation and some of the technological innovations now available to him as Master of Coral Adventurer.